MdRasheduz-zaman/MdRasheduz-zaman/README.md

 Completed a project in metagenomics (University of Greifswald/Friedrich-Loeffler-Institut), where I built a Snakemake pipeline for taxonomic profiling of the commensal RNA virome in mosquitoes and fine-tuned nucleotide-transformer foundation model for viral classification.
 Before that, my bachelor on Biotechnology (University of Chittagong) and a European Master in Animal Breeding and Genetics (University of Goettingen/AgroParisTech) — quantitative genetics, GWAS, and genomic prediction — all provided me the philosophy of integrative biology and systems thinking.

-**Currently looking for postdoc, research associate/assistant or industry roles in computational biology/bioinformatics, Genetics/Breeding, experimental biology or related field.**
+**Currently looking for PhD, research associate/assistant or industry roles in computational biology/bioinformatics, Genetics/Breeding, experimental biology or related field.**

 ---